Understanding Portfolio Value and IRR

 Understanding the Numbers

-First, the performance figures largely reflect paper returns, which means that while they show the notional performance of investments based on market activity and fair value, they do not necessarily reflect the cash returns that could be achieved if the relevant investments were sold.
+First, the performance figures largely reflect paper returns, which means that while they show the notional performance of investments based on the Last Share Price, they do not necessarily reflect the cash returns that could be achieved if the relevant investments were sold.
 In addition, the figures refer to the past and past performance is not a reliable indicator of future results.

-Second, there is no liquid secondary market for the vast majority of these investments, so it may be difficult for an investor to sell his or her shares at the current share price or at all.
+Second, there is no liquid secondary market for the vast majority of these investments, so it may be difficult for an investor to sell his or her shares at the Last Share Price or at all.

 Finally, it is well understood that the value of investments may go down as well as up, and nowhere is that more true than in a high-risk asset class like startups and growth businesses.
 We would expect the share prices of most of these investments to change substantially in coming years: some are likely to appreciate, and others to depreciate, and it is impossible to predict whether the net effect of those changes will cause a given investor’s portfolio value to increase or decrease over time.